Raidriar796/StresslessHeadless/README.md

 The following cases are known to cause irregular behavior:
 - Requiring the host to provide the output of a driven value from a component that's disabled by this mod.
-- Making the host run the async call in a "Bake Meshes" node
+- Making the host run the async call in a "Bake Meshes" node.
-- Undriving fields, even if the undrive is caused by a user
+- Undriving fields, even if the undrive is caused by a user.
+- DynamicBoneChain visualization does not work, as they're ran on the host.

 ## Requirements
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)